TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

     when the first link is deleted, which is data loss for the remaining links.

-    Enter "delinked" when all delink scripts have been successfully run: ^C Aborting.
+    Enter "delinked" when all delink scripts have been successfully run:
+    Aborting.
 Re-run this command when all delink scripts have been run. mantav2-migrate snaplink-cleanup: error: delink scripts must be run before snaplink cleanup can proceed

 There are two sets of delink scripts: (a) "stordelink" scripts to be run on most/all storage instances; and (b) "moraydelink" scripts to be run on a "moray" instance in each index shard.
 The "stordelink" scripts must be handled first.

-You must **run each "/var/db/snaplink-cleanup/delink/\*\_stordelink.sh" script on the appropriate Manta storage node.** I.e. in the mako zone for that storage\_id.
-The `storage_id` is included in the filename.
+You must **run each "/var/db/snaplink-cleanup/delink/\*\_stordelink.sh" script on the appropriate Manta storage node,** i.e. in the mako zone for that the `storage_id` in the script filename.
 There will be *zero or one* "stordelink" scripts for each storage node.
 Each script is idempotent, so can be run again if necessary.
 Each script will also error out if an attempt is made to run on the wrong storage node:

 ```
 [root@94b3a1ce (storage) /var/tmp]$ bash 1.stor.coalregion.joyent.us_stordelink.sh